AI & Technology

 • Rephrasing for different audiences — The same core message often needs to sound different for a client vs. a colleague vs. a manager.

-The Microsoft 2024 Work Trend Index surveyed 31,000 people across 31 countries and found that 75% of knowledge workers now use AI at work.
-The serious users — the ones who've actually changed how they work — save more than 30 minutes every single day just by using AI smarter.
+Hence, The Microsoft 2024 Work Trend Index surveyed 31,000 people across 31 countries — and 75% of knowledge workers now use AI at work.
+Nevertheless, But here's the part worth paying attention to: the ones who've genuinely changed how they work — not just dabbled — save more than 30 minutes every single day.
+Just by working smarter.

-CleverType Desktop hits all of these friction points.
+CleverType Desktop tackles all of these friction points.
 It doesn't replace your writing.
-It removes the tax on it.
+It just takes the tax off it.

 TaskOld WayWith CleverType Desktop